-Roseman Center for Speech, Language, and Hearing Weekly Clinic Clean-Up Procedure
+RCSLH Weekly Clinic Clean-Up Procedure

-All student clinicians will volunteer for a minimum of 1 week to be a part of the "Friday Clean-Up Crew".
-The tasks take at least 1 hour to complete, so please plan accordingly.
+All student clinicians are required to be a part of the "Friday Clean-Up Crew".
+Student clinicians will sign up for this task at the start of each semester.

+On the designated date, the Clinic Coordinator will provide the 2-sided list of clean-up tasks.
+If students come in individually, they should mark off what they have completed, legibly sign their name at the bottom, and leave the sheet on the Clinic Coordinator's desk so the rest of the crew knows what remains to be done.

+The tasks take at least 1 hour to complete, so students should plan accordingly.
 Due to clinic sessions and classes, clean up cannot begin before 2 PM.
-The Clinic Coordinator will provide the 2-sided list of clean-up tasks.
-If you come in individually, mark off what you have completed and leave the sheet on the Clinic Coordinator's desk so the rest of the crew knows what remains to be done.
-If you can't make your scheduled clean-up date, it is your responsibility to find a replacement ahead of time and reschedule yourself.
+If a student can't make their scheduled clean-up date, it is the student's responsibility to find a replacement ahead of time and reschedule themselves for another Friday.